 Following a gastric bypass or any bariatric surgery, you will need to follow a special diet, no solid foods.
 During the first 5 days, you may be on a liquid only diet.
 Then as you progress onto foods, you will begin with foods that are smooth in texture.
 These are called pureed food.

 When the stomach has undergone major bariatric surgery it will take time to heal.
 As a result, you can’t eat any food with lumps.
 It would simply be too painful and put the tummy at risk.
 Here are some top tips for following a pureed food diet at the start of your gastric bypass journey.
-As mentioned, Pureed food bariatric style is the second stage after a liquid-only diet.
+As mentioned, pureed food bariatric style is the second stage after a liquid-only diet.

 What Is Puree?

 Puree is liquidised food without and lumps and bumps.
 It is a smooth, thick liquid that can be easily consumed.